 Sparklers.
 It’s like the anti-confetti shot, instead of blue sky, its dark and instead of bright, vibrant colours, its pure white light.
 Sparkler photos are becoming a tradition in their own right and it’s easy to see why.
 They’re excellent and usually towards the end of the night, and people love fire, especially after a few beers!

-There are more options of course, pom poms, bird seed, lavender, streamers, even beach balls!
+There are more options of course, pom poms, bird seed, streamers, even beach balls!
 So if you find yourself facing the hard truth that you can’t use confetti, or if you just don’t want it.
 Don’t get sad, get creative!